July 25, 2016

 Grab your tin of MooBuzz® Leather Protection and twist off the top.
 Scoop out a small amount and massage it into your boots using a circular motion.
 Repeat until you have covered the entire boot.
 Pay special attention to the seams and welt.
 Apply to your stacked leather heel or heel wrap and even the edge of your leather sole.

-Let it soak into the leather for at least 20 minutes and wipe off any excess.
+Let it soak into the leather for up to 20 minutes and wipe off any excess.

 If you see any white haze – especially in tight spots like seams – don’t worry.
 That’s just a little excess MooBuzz® Leather Protection.
 It will disappear in the final rubdown.

-Want How-To's for conditioning some of the other leather in your life?
+Want How-To's for restoring and conditioning some of the other leather in your life?
 Check out: "Give Your Gloves a Hand" for easy instructions on refreshing your garden gloves.

 Comments will be approved before showing up.